Updated 3 June 2022

 No quarantine required

-- Namibia.
-Passengers must have a negative COVID-19 antigen or PCR test taken at most 7 days before departure from the first embarkation point.
-Passengers must present a completed epidemiological questionnaire upon arrival.
+- PCR test taken at most 72 hours before departure from the first embarkation point

 No quarantine required